vanessastad/Taxi-Deep-Reinforcement-Learning-on-a-graph/README.md

 It's possible to change the number of nodes.
 My colleagues and I worked on different problems and we arrived to solve one with 20 nodes.
 This project was firtly developed with Google Coolab that was very useful because I worked on it with two colleagues.
 You can run it on Jupyter too with few modifications.
 A more complex problem was solved with Deep Reinforcement Learning, check out my repositories for more informations.
 Google Colab: upload gym-Didi as a zip file in the session storage of Google colab.
-Jupyer: cancel "!unzip gym-Didi.zip" and use just "!pip install -e /your_path/gym-Didi".
-Cancel "import seaborn.apionly as sns" and the "ani = matplotlib.animation.FuncAnimation(fig, update, frames = len(frames), interval = 1000, repeat = True) ani" at the end of the main.
+Jupyer: cancel "!unzip gym-Didi-NN8.zip" and use just "!pip install -e /your_path/gym-Didi-NN8".
+Cancel "import seaborn.apionly as sns" and the "aani = matplotlib.animation.FuncAnimation(fig, update, frames = len(frames), interval = 500, repeat = True) ani" at the end of the main.
 If you need any information, contact us:

 vanessa.staderini@gmail.com